Jigar Adhvaryu (2004)

 Jennifer Hiebler Chariarse (1999)

 Environmental Planner.
-Employed with BergerABAM in Vancouver, Washington.
+Employed with the Washington Department of Transportation in Vancouver, Washington.

 Eldon is an IT Manager for Carson International.